jimbucktoo/movie-crud-front-end/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of instructions that tell you how to get a development env running

 1. Install dependencies: